singularitti/DeepReshapes.jl/README.md

 end
 ```

-For optimization, we cannot use this function directly, because it expects it to
+For optimization, we cannot use this function directly, because the optimization
-work on plain number vectors:
+package expects it to work on plain number vectors:

 ```
 using NLopt